Pandaqi/Pandaqi-Studio/pandaqi-studio-dev/content/the-domino-diaries/place/highrise-homino/rules/_index.md

 Now, in that order, players **attract a Tenant**.

 * Pick 1 Tenant from the Guests.
-* You may only pick Tenants of whom you fulfill their [requirements](#guests).
+* You may only pick Tenants of whom you fulfill their [wishes](#guests).
-* Crucially, when fulfilling requirements, you can also count the dominoes of other players to whom you're "connected".
+* Crucially, when fulfilling wishes, you **also** count the dominoes of other players to whom you're "connected" as your own.
 By default, you are connected to everyone _on the same floor as you_.
+Special icons (such as the elevator) can change this.
 * Place the tenant somewhere on your map.

-Once done, refill the Guests market, and play the next round.
+Once done, refill the Guests and the Market, and play the next round.

+@TODO: EXAMPLE IMAGE

 {{% /rules-block %}}

 {{% /rules-block %}}

-{{% rules-block id="tiles" heading="Tiles" icon="score" %}}
+{{% rules-block id="objects" heading="Objects" icon="score" %}}

-Below is a list of the different tiles that might appear.

-* **Staircase (up/down)**: you are now connected to the first player(s) below/above you.
-* **Elevator**: you are now connected to everyone else that has an elevator.
-* **Sofa**: ??
-* **Bed**: ??
-* **Toilet**: ??
-* **Pool**: ??
-* **Bar**: ??
-* **Game Room**: ??

-(These tiles are part of Guest wishes.
-But they also often provide score benefits or modifiers on their own.)
+In the base game, there are only a few objects with a special power.
+(All other objects are useful for attracting guests, but otherwise do nothing special.)

+@TODO: RULES TABLE

+The expansions add far more objects with special powers.
+If you enabled the "add text" option (which is the default), these explanations will just be printed on the tiles and they explain themselves.

 {{% /rules-block %}}

-{{% rules-block id="guests" heading="Guests & Requirements" icon="score" %}}
+{{% rules-block id="guests" heading="Guests & Wishes" icon="score" %}}

+Guests have two sides: one side shows their SCORE (on the star icon), the other their WISHES.

+{{% remark %}}
-Guests have two sides: one side shows their PROPERTIES, the other their WISHES/REQUIREMENTS.
-(If you want, you can fold the tenants down the middle so they become actual pawns you can place.
-But this is not required, of course.)
+If you want, you can fold the tenants down the middle so they become actual pawns you can place.

-Guests can have certain _properties_:

-* **Value**: how much they score at the end. => Can I make this DYNAMIC in some expansions, such as "I am worth the number of toilets you have"
-* **Price**: the maximum price they're willing to pay. => @TODO: Provide an easy way to attach a price to your entire map
-* **Construction**: you can't attract them if you did Construction this turn.
-Additionally, they will leave if you do Construction during your turn.

-Below is a list of the different wishes a guest might have.

-* **Size**: you need to have at least this much space ( = this many dominoes/rectangles/living space)
-* **Floor**: you must be at least on this floor to attract them.
-(Probably too difficult to make them wander, seeing how often floors change.)
-* **Tenants**: you need to have at most this many tenants
+{{% /remark %}}

+Their wish icons follow a few simple rules.

+* Most wishes are regular icons you'd also see on the tiles.
+You must have _at least one_ of that object somewhere in your map (to attract that tenant).
-* **Rooms**: you need to have at least this many rooms
+* If there's a number as well, it means you need to have at least _that many_ of the object.
+(The number is left out if it's simply 1.)
-* **Utilities/Items**: you need to have this utility/item.
-(Sometimes there's a number next to it that says how many times you need to have the utility)
+* A red cross through a wish means it's inverted: you should _not_ have that object.
+(If there's a number, it means you must have strictly FEWER of the object than the number.)
-* **Floor Type**: you need at least a room with this floor.
-(Also Walls/Windows?) => Maybe FLOOR TYPE is the general background for each Tenant?

 @TODO: EXAMPLE IMAGE